Noel Treacy: Political career

 In February 1992, Albert Reynolds succeeded Haughey as Taoiseach, and Treacy was appointed again as Minister of State at the Department of Finance, with special responsibility for the Office of Public Works and the Central Development Committee.
 In January 1993, Fianna Fáil formed a coalition government with the Labour Party.
 Treacy was appointed as Minister of State at the Departments of the Taoiseach, at the Department of Finance and at the Department of Transport, Energy and Communications with responsibility for Energy.
 This government lost office in December 1994.

 Fianna Fáil returned to government in June 1997 under Bertie Ahern as Taoiseach.
-In October 1997, Treacy was appointed Minister of State at the Department of Enterprise, Trade and Employment and at the Department of Education and Science with responsibility for science and technology, replacing Michael Smith who had been promoted to cabinet following the resignation of Ray Burke.
+In October 1997, Treacy was appointed Minister of State at the Department of Enterprise, Tourism and Employment and at the Department of Education and Science with responsibility for science and technology, replacing Michael Smith who had been promoted to cabinet following the resignation of Ray Burke.
 Following the 2002 general election, he was appointed Minister of State at the Department of Agriculture and Food, with responsibility for Food and Horticulture.

 He unsuccessfully contested the 1999 European Parliament election in Connacht–Ulster.

 In reshuffle in September 2004, Treacy was appointed as Minister of State at the Department of Foreign Affairs and at the Department of the Taoiseach, with special responsibility for European Affairs.

 Treacy was returned to Dáil Éireann at the 2007 general election.
 This was his eighth successive time being elected.
 Following 17 years as a Minister of State in various governments, Treacy was not reappointed to a junior ministerial post by Taoiseach Bertie Ahern.
 He was subsequently appointed Chairman of Joint Oireachtas Committee on the implementation of the Good Friday Agreement.